-Small and mid-sized business accounts offer a large and largely untapped opportunity for cost-of-service savings and revenue growth.
+Small and mid-sized business accounts offer a large and largely untapped opportunity for energy efficiency, cost-of-service reductions, and revenue growth.
 Unfortunately, many energy providers struggle to engage these segments, often lumping SMBs in with residential or C&I programs.

 Big Problems With Small Business

 The two greatest threats utilities face are slowing demand and disruptive technologies.
 In looking to address these threats some energy providers have considered major business process changes and radical strategies for new revenue generation.
 Unfortunately, very few seem to be looking toward SMBs as a possible solution.

 That's a shame.
 Small and medium accounts offer a large and largely untapped market for energy providers.
 With minimal changes to operating models utilities could potentially increase revenues and cut service costs to this critical segment.

 However, before energy providers can achieve these positive results they need to recognize that SMBs are different from both C&I and residential accounts.

 Energy Providers Are Searching For New Sources Of Revenue

 Demand is flat, disruptive technologies loom on the horizon, and many energy providers are looking for new revenue opportunities.

 According to Utility Dive, Pacific Gas & Electric now offers wireless cell tower co-location as an additional revenue source.
 Florida Power & Light offers a “surge shield” program that protects major appliances for $11/month.
 And FirstEnergy provides a professional tree trimming service as a source of additional revenue.

 These new revenue opportunities will likely add some buoyancy to the bottom line, but chances are they won’t be enough to offset stagnant electricity demand growth.